NoesisGUI

 Element Transforms

-In Noesis, 3D effects can be achieved by using the Transform3D property.
-Transform3D is used to apply a 3D transform matrix to a XAML element.
-This allows to create effects where two-dimensional UI appears to exist in 3D space relative to the user.
-Transform3D behaves much like RenderTransform, but allows transforms in three-dimensional space and not just only in two dimensions.
+In NoesisGUI, 3D effects are achieved using the Transform3D property.
+This property applies a 3D transformation matrix to a XAML element, allowing two-dimensional UI elements to appear in three-dimensional space relative to the viewer.
+Transform3D behaves like RenderTransform, but operates in three dimensions instead of just two.

 NOTE

-While these properties are not part of WPF, NoesisGUI implements them as an extension in 'noesis' namespace.
+Although these properties are not part of WPF, NoesisGUI implements them as an extension in the 'noesis' namespace.

 Here is an example of CompositeTransform3D to achieve a 3D effect in the UI: